 5. The reference name inserted is the name of the variable created that will capture the Event validation value generated by the http request under “User launch website” operation.

 This was all about correlation.
-In order to get good understanding of correlation (or scripting for that matter) we need to have a good understanding of two things- the knowledge of the dynamic variables generated by the programming languages/platform and Regular expressions.
+In order to get a good understanding of correlation (or scripting for that matter), we need to have a good understanding of two things- the knowledge of the dynamic variables generated by the programming languages/platform and Regular expressions.
 Thanks for reading!!